offen/docker-volume-backup/docs/how-tos/encrypt-backups.md

 ## Using age encryption

+{: .note }
+Even though the `age` CLI tools supports encryption using SSH keys, this is not supported by this tool.
+`AGE_PUBLIC_KEYS` currently expects `age` keys to be given.

 age allows backups to be encrypted with either a symmetric key (password) or a public key.
 One of those options are available for use.

 Given `AGE_PASSPHRASE` being provided, the backup archive will be encrypted with the passphrase and saved as a `.age` file instead.
 Refer to age documentation for how to properly decrypt.